richpeck/exception_handler/README.md

 **layouts/application.html.erb** | **layouts/errors.html.erb**

-All exceptions in Rails are handled by the [**`ActiveDispatch::ShowExceptions`**](https://github.com/rails/rails/blob/4-0-stable/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware.
+Rails exceptions are handled by the [**`ActiveDispatch::ShowExceptions`**](https://github.com/rails/rails/blob/4-0-stable/actionpack/lib/action_dispatch/middleware/show_exceptions.rb) middleware:

-This is invoked through a hook called **`config.exceptions_app`**, accessed through the `environment` files of rails `application.rb`, `environments/development.rb`, `environments/production.rb` etc.
+This is invoked through the **`config.exceptions_app`** hook, accessed through the `environment` files of rails (`application.rb`, `environments/development.rb`, `environments/production.rb`).
+Whenever an exception is raised, the `config.exceptions_app` hook is called, allowing you to interject your own code into it.

-It gives you a concise, robust way to access all the data of an exception, pushing your app to the next level in branding and usability.
+**ExceptionHandler** gives you a concise, robust way to access all the data of an exception, pushing your app to the next level in branding and usability.
 There is no other system like this for Rails. `ExceptionHandler` is the *only* Rails production exception handling solution, giving you complete control over the feel of your application, even when it fails:

 ![Parse](/readme/parser.jpg "Parser")

+Most **custom rails error page** solutions deal with the routes, **ExceptionHandler** cuts out ALL overhead, dealing directly with the middleware stack. **ExceptionHandler** is the most trustworthy, flexible and stable fix for Rails gems

 ----------